philippmoritzer/bd-ml-project/README.md

 ```

 ## Spinning up the composition
-###

 ### docker-compose
 There is no need to install InfluxDB or Grafana locally to quickly spin up the environment.
-Although it is possible to follow along using locally installed instances, docker-compose makes it easier to spin up the services.
+Although it is possible to follow along using locally installed or remotely hosted instances, docker-compose makes it easier to spin up the services.
 If no project root has yet been created, create a new folder for the project and add the following ``docker-compose.yml`` file:
 ```yaml
 version: "3.9"